About This Cucumber Noodles Recipe

 How To Make Cucumber Noodles Step By Step

-In a small bowl combine the soy sauce, honey, nut butter, rice wine vinegar.
-Using a microplane, grate in the lemon zest, ginger and garlic clove, mixing to combine.
+In a small bowl combine the soy sauce, honey, nut butter, and rice wine vinegar.
+Using a microplane, grate in the lemon zest, ginger, and garlic clove and combine them well.

-Tumble in the cucumber noodles, mixing to ensure each strand has been fully coated.
+Tumble in the cucumber noodles, mixing well to ensure each strand has been fully coated.

 Present in your chosen dish and scatter with the scallions and sesame seeds.
-Enjoy immediately.
+Enjoy!

-● If you want a thicker sauce, you can heat the dressing over low heat in a saucepan.
-Let it cool, and then tumble the cucumber in after.
+- If you want a thicker sauce, you can heat the dressing over low heat in a saucepan.
+Let it cool and then mix with cucumber.